-The earlier a child's speech and language problems are identified and treated, the less likely it is that problems will persist or get worse.
+The earlier a child's speech and language problems are identified and treated, the less likely it is for problems to persist or get worse.
 Early speech and language intervention can help children be more successful with reading, writing, schoolwork, and interpersonal relationships.

 Hearing Development Milestones

 Hearing loss is the leading cause of delayed language development, according to the American Medical Association’s (AMA) Complete Guide to Your Children’s Health.
-When your baby is awake and alert – and does not have a cold or ear infection – which can temporarily affect his or her hearing – the baby should startle at loud, sudden noises.
-The baby should also calm and turn to you when hearing your voice and react normally to nearby sounds.
+When your baby is awake and alert they should startle at loud, sudden noises.
+They should also calm and turn to you when hearing your voice and react normally to nearby sounds.

 While children learn language at different rates, the list below is a general timeline of development milestones.
 The milestone schedule for premature babies may vary by a few weeks or months.
 If you are concerned that your child is not meeting these milestones within several weeks of the average, you may want to consider having your child’s hearing tested.

 Birth to 3 Months